Frequently Asked Questions

 Q. How do you work out the prices for your mannequins?

 A. The price I pay for the mannequin can vary considerably.
 On top of this is the cost of the materials (glass eyes, eyelashes, paint etc.), and the customisation process itself takes several days.
-The makeover fee reflects all this.

 Q. Can you do a makeover as per my instructions?